DroneEngage/droneengage_ap_wiki/source/webclient-gamepad.rst

    :alt: XBox Wired Gamepad

-5. Smart RCMAP can be enabled on :ref:`what-is-drone-engage` only.
+5. Smart RCMAP can be enabled on :ref:`de-what-is` only.
 This feature allows using Gamepad without maping channels.
 The system will automatically map it using RCMap infrom from ardupilot.
 However you can set maximum and minimum ranges from **config.module.json**